-Comebacktown published by David Sher & Phyllis Neill to begin a discussion on creating a better government for our region.
+Comebacktown published by David Sher & Phyllis Neill to begin a discussion on better government for our region.

 Today’s guest blogger is Donna Francavilla.

 What will it take for Birmingham to remove the tarnish of a half-century ago?

 Whenever images of Birmingham’s tumultuous past are flashed before viewers, the black and white footage and photographs of attacking police dogs, of fire hoses blasting teenage demonstrators, and peaceful protesters being hauled off to jail are shown.
 You’ve seen those indelible images repeatedly.
 They continue to stigmatize our community in the eyes of the nation and the world.
 Continue reading Warning: Blacks—be careful when moving to Birmingham→